Cornell-MAE-UG/fa25-portfolio-Amj224/_projects/2020-MAE-4272-Wind-Turbine-Blade.md

 Outcome & next steps.
 We delivered a printable, constraint-compliant blade that met strength requirements and exceeded 1 W in test.
 Going forward, we will retarget the geometry to λ≈6, rebalance tip-side chord/twist for the steeper inflow, and shift the structural modes (thickness/taper/hub interface) so resonance sits outside the operating band.

 My contribution: I worked with the group in the design phase and focused on executed the root/tip smoothing to meet the axial-projection/manufacturability limits.
-I also did the entire CAD model as well as built the post-processing for τ, P, λ, and CP including the comparison plots with a focus on the resisance graphs.
+I also did the CAD model as well as built the post-processing for τ, P, λ, and CP including the comparison plots with a focus on the resisance graphs.